Relrin/notifications-service/README.md

 ### Features
 - [x] Uses latest Elixir & Phoenix framework
-- [ ] Uses Redis as a common service to broadcast messages to subscribers
+- [ ] Utilizes Redis as a service to broadcast messages to subscribers
-- [x] Ability to switch from Redis to Elixir OTP features, that allow directly exchanging notifications between servers
+- [x] Ability to switch from Redis to Elixir OTP features, that allow directly broadcasting notifications between servers
 - [ ] Exposes PubSub communications over WebSocket connections (or potentially switch back to long-polling)
-- [ ] Exposes Protobuf endpoints that allows to talk the service
+- [x] Exposes Protobuf endpoints that allows to talk the service
 - [ ] Compatible with PubNub messages

 ### Running a dev environment